Val-alt/range.slider/README.md

 <div id="MyRangeSlider"></div>
 ```

-Call the plugin function and your carousel is ready.
+Call the plugin function and your range slider is ready.

 ```
-var MyRangeSlider = document.getElementById("MyRangeSlider");
+var MyRangeSlider = new RangeSlider({
-MyRangeSlider.RangeSlider();
+  element: document.getElementById("MyRangeSlider")
+});
 ```

 ### Options